sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/installation/on-heroku.md

 ## Install Tyk API Gateway on Heroku

 A full Tyk Self-Managed installation can be deployed to Heroku dynos and workers using [Heroku Container Registry and Runtime](https://devcenter.heroku.com/articles/) functionality.
-This guide will utilize [Tyk Docker images](https://hub.docker.com/u/tykio/) with a small amount of customisation as well as an external MongoDB service.
+This guide will utilize [Tyk Docker images](https://hub.docker.com/u/tykio/) with a small amount of customization as well as an external MongoDB service.

 ## Prerequisites